2017 Spring Institute

 - Pay the registration fee in one of three ways:

-- Online via PayPal: Add “2017 Spring Institute” in the section for special instructions.
+- Online via PayPal: Enter the fee amount (listed above), and add “2017 Spring Institute” in the section for special instructions

-- Via check by mail to the Christian Study Center of Gainesville, 112 NW 16th Street, Gainesville, FL 32603
+- Via check payable to the Christian Study Center of Gainesville, mailed to 112 NW 16th Street, Gainesville, FL 32603

 - Pay by cash by visiting the Study Center office.